JADE-V-V/JADE/docs/source/usage/benchmarks.rst

 .. important::
-    * Not all benchmark inputs and related files can be distributed toghether with JADE due to licensing reasons.
+    * Not all benchmark inputs and related files can be distributed together with JADE due to licensing reasons.
 In this case, if the user provides evidence of licensing rights on specific benchmarks, the JADE team will provide the missing input which, once copied in the ``<JADE_root>\Benchmark inputs`` folder, can be run in JADE.
 The user